munificent/game-programming-patterns/book/service-locator.markdown

 to ensure that it's being used at the right time.
 So, if a class expects to only be used in a certain context, it's safest to avoid exposing it to the entire world with this pattern.

-### The service actually has to be located

-With a Singleton or a static class, there's no chance for the instance we need to *not* be available.
-Calling code can take for granted that it's there.
-But since this pattern has to *locate* the service, we may need to handle cases where that fails.
-Fortunately, we'll cover a strategy later to address this and guarantee that we'll always get *some* service when you need it.

 ## Sample Code